Prince527GitHub/ServerSMP-BOT/README.md

 This is a discord bot, that has a lot of stuff in it like meme's, economy, admin, extra, etc.

+## Local
+1. So start by downloading it, then extract it.
+2. Change the settings in `.env`
+3. Open cmd and use `cd` to go to the directory.
+4. Then do `npm i` to install all the required stuff.
+5. After do `npm start` and the bot starts.

 ## Heroku
 This clone's the project to [Heroku](https://heroku.com/).